 The introduction to this manual introduced EPA's Healthy Indoor Environment Protocols for Home Energy Upgrades.
 The document is a useful tool for finding solutions for common issues that arise when completing home energy upgrades.
-This page will highlight some important details in the document in relation to safety when implementing Home Performance Work.
+This page will highlight some important details in the document in relation to safety when duct sealing.